Denis Browne (bishop): Biography

 In 1990, Browne was awarded the New Zealand 1990 Commemoration Medal.
-In the 2001 Queen's Birthday Honours, he was appointed a Companion of the New Zealand Order of Merit, for services to the community.
+In the 2001 Queen's Birthday Honours, he was appointed a Companion of the New Zealand Order of Merit (CNZM) for services to the community.

-Brown's resignation from the see was accepted by Pope Francis on 22 November 2014 and his successor Stephen Lowe was appointed as the 3rd Bishop of Hamilton on the same date.
+Browne's resignation from the see was accepted by Pope Francis on 22 November 2014 and his successor Stephen Lowe was appointed the 3rd Bishop of Hamilton on the same date.
 Browne was the principal consecrator at Stephen Lowe's episcopal consecration in the Hamilton Cathedral of the Blessed Virgin Mary on 13 February 2015.

+Browne died in Auckland on 1 September 2024, at the age of 86.